godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

                         reloading_weapon = true
     # ----------------------------------

-Now we check to make sure we're not reloading before we fire out weapon, and when we have ``0`` or less ammo in our weapon we set ``reloading_weapon`` to ``true`` if we try to fire.
+Now we check to make sure the player is not reloading before we fire the weapon, and when we have ``0`` or less ammo in the current weapon we set ``reloading_weapon`` to ``true`` if the player tries to fire.

-This will make it where we will try to reload when we try to fire a empty weapon.
+This will make it where the player will try to reload when the player tries to fire a empty weapon.

 _______

-With that we can reload our weapons!
+With that done, the player can now reload!
 Give it a try!
 Now you can fire all of the spare ammo for each weapon.

 Adding sounds
 -------------

-Finally, let's add some sounds that play when we are reloading, changing guns, and when we are firing them.
+Finally, let's add some sounds that play when the player is reloading, changing weapons, and when the player is firing.

 .. tip:: There are no game sounds provided in this tutorial (for legal reasons).
          https://gamesounds.xyz/ is a collection of **"royalty free or public domain music and sounds suitable for games"**.